 iv) Offsetting

-Compulsorily Convertible debentures are separated into liability and equity components based on the terms of the contract.
+Compulsorily Convertible Debentures are separated into liability and equity components based on the terms of the instrument in accordance with Ind AS 32.
+At initial recognition:

 vi) Reclassification of financial Instruments